 • Starting point

-• The single column knot is tighten and stable
+• The single-column knot is tight and stable

-• Pressure is on the forearms (away from the wrist joints), or alternate safe method
+• Pressure is on the forearms (away from the wrist joints) or waist

-• Knot is on top, toward the wrap
+• The knot is on top, toward the wrap.

 • The stem